apostolovbg/black-epsilon-lab/README.md

 This is not just “I put some machines in a room” — the room itself is a project.

 - Found and fixed the **external cause** of a water-damaged wall
-- Cut out and replaced **soaked drywall** with water-resistant board
+- Cut out and replaced **soaked drywall** - a reconstructive "surgery" that went extremely well
-- Routed new **electrical channels** around the perimeter and installed outlets
+- Routed new **electrical channels** and 4mmˆ2 conduit around the perimeter and installed numerous 16A outlets
-- Closed everything with filler, replastered, primed and painted in white alkyd
+- Closed everything with filler, replastered, primed and painted in latex and then white alkyd
 - Replaced the **ceiling grid panels**, repainted the grid, installed new LED lighting
-- Built a **separating wall** and installed a reclaimed door between office and shop
+- Built a **separating wall**, adapted and installed a reclaimed door between office and shop
-- Installed plumbing and the large **ceramic sink**
+- Extended PE plumbing from bathroom to bring cold and hot water supply to shop and installed the large **ceramic sink**
-- Designed bench and machine layout for realistic workflows
+- Designed bench and machine layout for realistic workflows (some things found their places themselves over time)

-All done solo, learning multiple trades (electrical, drywall, masonry, finishing) along the way.
+All done solo, learning or exercizing multiple trades (electrical, drywall, masonry, plumbing, finishing, among others) along the way.

 ---